kebao-quan/CS611Final/ReadMe.md

 ---------------------------------------------------------------------------
 FrontEnd:
 accountDetails.java: displays account details when a specific account is selected
+accountList.java: displays a list of accounts that the user have addStock.java: interface for manager so he can create stocks allTransaction.java: displays a list of all transactions by all users, for the manager. allUsers.java: displays a list of all users, for manager. currentUser.java: singleton class to keep track of the current user and its selected items. deposite.java: interface for user to deposite money in to their accounts. invest.java: interface for user to invest in to stocks through their securities account.
+Login.java: initial interface for user to log in from. mainGUI.java: initializes all the pages. managerMenu.java: menu for manager. managerStockList.java: lists all the stocks for the manager to view. managerStockMenu.java: stock menu for the manager, has different buttons than the user one. openAccount.java: interface for user to open an account. profit.java: displays the profit earned by the user from their stocks. register.java: register menu for soon to be users. stock.java: stock menu for the users. stockList.java: lists the stocks for the user. takeLoan.java: interface for the user to take a loan. transactionHistory.java: displays the transaction history for the current user. userMenu.java: initial menu for the user, withdraw.java: interface for user to withdraw money from their account.

 BackEnd:
 Account.java:  Account class is an abstract class that represents a generic account.
 It contains the basic information of an account such as the account ID, balance, currency, and username.